thadguidry/respec/Shorthands-Guide.md

 # Shorthands Cheat Sheet

-Similar to markdown, shorthands are custom ways of writing things that trigger special behavior in ReSpec.
+Similar to markdown, shorthands trigger special behavior in ReSpec.
 The most commonly used one you've likely seen is `[[Reference]]`.
 Shorthands save you time and work: you write _a lot less HTML_, and ReSpec does all the linking and error checking for you.

 Each of these special character combinations, as well as what behavior they trigger, are detailed below.